gulkily/doc/FEATURE_DEVELOPMENT_PROCESS.md

 - Stay in current step, don't jump ahead
 - **MUST wait for explicit user approval before proceeding to next step** - never auto-advance through steps
 - ALWAYS create separate files for each step
-- ALWAYS create feature branch before Step 4
+- ALWAYS create feature branch immediately at start of Step 1 and put all plan files on it
 - Flag scope creep, return to appropriate step
 - **AVOID database schema changes when possible** - prefer using existing models and fields